brnpimentel/codekit-gulp/README.md

 ## features
 **JAVASCRIPT**
-* JsHint
+* JSHint
 * Uglify
 * import js files inside js file (inject/include - inline include):
   * mimic the feature on codekit: ``` // @codekit-append "someOtherFile.js"; ```
   * Usage: ``` //include("bar.js"); ```
   * in this line the content of *bar.js* will be injected
-  * when save, will run joshing
+  * when save, will run JSHint

 * nested imports
 * support for **partials javascript files** (_file.js)